joshbegley/nyt-latest/previous.md

 `The likely next chancellor is unpopular, and his country’s economy has stalled.
 But his penchant for risks could help lead to a European showdown with President Trump.`\
 https://nytimes.com/2025/02/24/world/europe/friedrich-merz-europe-germany.html

-**Shelter at Roosevelt Hotel Will Close as N.Y.C.
-Migrant Crisis Eases**\
+**Manhattan Hotel Shelter That Became Symbol of Migrant Crisis Will Close**\
-`Mayor Eric Adams announced on Monday that the hotel will stop housing migrants by June, calling the closure a milestone in the city’s response to the crisis.`\
+`Mayor Eric Adams announced on Monday that the hotel will stop housing migrants by June, calling the closure a milestone in New York City’s response to the crisis.`\
 https://nytimes.com/2025/02/24/nyregion/roosevelt-hotel-migrant-shelter-closing.html

 **Fake Video of Trump and Musk Appears on TVs at Housing Agency**\